hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_inference_cluster.html.markdown

 * `description` - (Optional) The description of the Machine Learning compute.
 Changing this forces a new Machine Learning Inference Cluster to be created.

+* `identity` - (Optional) A `identity` block as defined below.
+Changing this forces a new Machine Learning Inference Cluster to be created.

 * `ssl` - (Optional) A `ssl` block as defined below.
 Changing this forces a new Machine Learning Inference Cluster to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Machine Learning Inference Cluster.
+Changing this forces a new Machine Learning Inference Cluster to be created.

+---

+A `identity` block supports the following:

+* `type` - (Required) The Type of Identity which should be used for this Machine Learning Inference Cluster.
+Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned,UserAssigned`.
+Changing this forces a new Machine Learning Inference Cluster to be created.

+* `identity_ids` - (Optional) A list of User Managed Identity ID's which should be assigned to the Machine Learning Inference Cluster.
 Changing this forces a new Machine Learning Inference Cluster to be created.

 ---